-Have you seen me?
-I’ll never be white passing (unless I go MJ on ’em).
+This may be unbelievable but Kendrick Lamar and I are both Black people.
+We’ll never be white passing (unless we go MJ on ’em), and we believe that the ‘the blacker the berry is, the sweeter the juice.’
 To the Black writers who came before me, thank you for sharing your stories.
 This Black History Month, I’ve watched more films and documentaries than usual and they’ve helped to shape my life’s purpose.
-In addition to reading my peer’s blogs and consuming more digital content, I am seeing and appreciating the importance of documenting our stories and experiences.
-Whether it’s through journaling, songwriting, or filmmaking, there are so many ways to tell a story.
+In addition to reading my peers’ blogs and consuming more digital content, I feel that it’s important to document our stories and experiences.
+Whether it’s through journaling, songwriting, or filmmaking, there are so many ways to be a storyteller.

 I wish I could remember all of my family’s stories; maybe one day we’ll have our own family film that will last forever.
 Based on the large amounts of unreleased footage I have, I believe I’d inevitably be a co-producer of my family’s film if that time ever comes and that would be awesome.